-Cancer fatigue is a feeling of extreme weakness and exhaustion.
-It occurs during cancer treatment.
+Cancer fatigue is a feeling of extreme weakness and tiredness.
+It happens during cancer treatment.
 At times, it can make it hard to do basic tasks.
 The fatigue can last for weeks or even years.
+Treatment can help.

 |Chemotherapy Affects the Whole Body|